IsmailMarmoush/cloudformation-learning/README.md

 # cloudformation-learning
-This project will document some Cloudformation tempaltes in yaml.
-I'm learning to write them because I'm embarassingly being on that skill so I'm going to be overly aggressive with comments until I know what I'm doing.
+This project will document some Cloudformation templates in yaml.
+I'm learning to write them because I'm embarassingly behind on that skill so I'm going to be overly aggressive with comments until I know what I'm doing.